 Each active shooter incident is unique.
 In this article, we focus on the most probable: one gunman (which occurs 98% of the time) with a lone LEO response (the initial response common for many agencies responding to an active shooter).

-One key theme in these responses is that unless the Incident Commander is monitoring the radio or policy states otherwise, the first responding LEO is Interim Incident Commander (IIC) or at least Interim On-Scene Commander (IOSC).
+One key theme in these responses is that unless the Incident Commander is monitoring the radio or policy states otherwise, the first responding LEO is the Interim Incident Commander (IIC) or at least the Interim On-Scene Commander (IOSC).
 However, once they make entry,* incident command must be transferred (usually via radio).
-The IIC then becomes a Contact Officer and subject to taking tactical direction from the IC while delivering intelligence back to the Incident Commander.
+The IIC then becomes a Contact Officer and is subject to taking tactical direction from the IC while delivering intelligence back to the Incident Commander.

 *Check your agency policy: If alone but shots are actively fired, most policies state it is an LEO’s duty to make entry to save lives.